LemonProg/Valorant-InstaLocker/README.md

 - Then replace the older by paste it in the variable "path"
 - That will work now !
 - But, when you click the button if you have a latency with the audio you shouldn't use the website and just indicate you file path in the variable
-(sorry my website is a ugly but it work so...)

 ## Authors